Donor's Deferral and Return Behavior: Partial Identification from a Regression Discontinuity Design with Manipulation: Regression Discontinuity Design: Background and Manipulation

-Since its introduction in the mid-twentieth century, the RD design has yielded a broad literature covering both applications and methodological developments.
-Perhaps the most fundamental question is how to estimate conditional means just below and just above the cutoff.
-Local polynomial regression approaches have received substantial attention in recent decades \citep{hahn2001identification, imbens2008regression}, with particular focus on the selection of tuning parameters such as the choice of kernel and the smoothing bandwidth.
-More recently, \cite{imbens2018optimized} proposed a minimax linear estimator, which obviates the need for some of these choices.
-Yet, the regression-based methods remain appealing due to their simplicity and interpretability.
+Inference critically relies on the assumption that the score cannot be precisely manipulated \citep{cattaneo2020practical}, but this assumption is often problematic in practice.
+As mentioned earlier, recent studies have shown that teachers inflate students' grades to push them above grade thresholds \citep{diamond2016long}, police officers discount the recorded speed in roadside speed tests to pull it below fine thresholds \citep{goncalves2022should,goncalves2021few}, and close union certification elections are manipulated \citep{frandsen2017party}, or as in our paper, health care workers bump hemoglobin test results to allow blood donations to take place.
+In the many situations where the running variable is manipulated, ignoring the manipulation can yield biased inferences \citep{mccrary2008manipulation,frandsen2017party}.

-Violations of the RD design assumptions have received comparatively less attention. \cite{mccrary2008manipulation} introduced an intuitive test for identifying the presence of manipulation, based on examination of the running variable density.
-Suppose the treatment is assigned to those with scores above the cutoff, and the treatment is desirable.
-In the absence of manipulation, we would expect to see a continuous running variable density at the cutoff.
-However, if manipulation were occurring, we would expect to see a discontinuity, resulting from individuals just below the cutoff manipulating their scores to just above the cutoff in order to secure the treatment.
+To address violations of the RD design assumptions, \cite{mccrary2008manipulation} introduced an intuitive test for identifying the presence of running variable manipulation by examining its density.
+Given manipulation, we would expect to see a discontinuity in the running variable, resulting from individuals moving across the cutoff to secure a favorable treatment.
 McCrary suggests an empirical hypothesis test for this density discontinuity, making use of a density estimator originally proposed by \cite{cheng1997automatic}.
-Alternative density estimators have subsequently been proposed by both \cite{otsu2013estimation} and \cite{cattaneo2015simple}. \cite{frandsen2017party} extended this approach by developing an alternative test for manipulation for the case of a discrete running variable.
-These methods have been widely adopted in the applied literature as a falsification test for checking the assumption of no manipulation.
+Alternative tests for continuity of the running variable in the RD design have been proposed in \cite{arai2022testing} and \cite{bugni2021testing}.
+Other density estimators have subsequently been proposed by both \cite{otsu2013estimation} and \cite{cattaneo2020simple}. \cite{frandsen2017party} extended this approach by developing an alternative test for manipulation for the case of a discrete running variable.
+These methods have been widely adopted in the applied literature as a falsification test for checking the assumption of no manipulation; see \cite{jales2017identification} for a full review of them in the context of regression discontinuities and \cite{kleven2016bunching} for a related but distinct treatment from the point of view of bunching.